 We spend a good deal of time, effort, and money to ensure our hair is cut, styled, cleaned and presentable.
-We put this much effort on our hair because a full, thick hair is considered a sign of youth and vitality.
-For that reasons, when we begin to lose hair, the incident inflicts emotional distress on us.
-Not even knowing how common of a problem it is, would make it any easier to accept.
+We put this much effort into our hair because a full, thick hair is considered a sign of youth and vitality.
+For those reasons, when we begin to lose hair, the incident inflicts emotional distress on us.
+Not even knowing how common of a problem hair loss is, would make it any easier to accept.
 Particularly not when your mirror is reflecting evidence of a receding hairline.

 - Health conditions, such as thyroid dysfunction or hormone imbalances

 - Medication side effects

 - Autoimmune disorders such as alopecia areata (temporary, patchy hair loss)

 - Hereditary male or female pattern baldness (androgenic alopecia)

 - Trichotillomania (a hair-pulling disorder)